‘Did you ever want to strangle your mother?’

 - Archival interview with director Curtis Harrington

-- Harrington on Harrington – Career-spanning interview with Curtis Harrington, directed by Jeffrey Schwarz and Tyler Hubby
+- Harrington on Harrington – An interview with Curtis Harrington, directed by Jeffrey Schwarz and Tyler Hubby

 Terry (John Savage) is a man whose mind is destroyed after being sent to prison for two years for a brutal assault in which he too was a victim, when the victim, Tina Moore (Susan Bernard), lied about the exact nature of the incident.